FinnPHWB – Finnish Prehospital Whole Blood Study

 Project description: The international trend has been the re-emergence of whole blood as the primary replacement product for acute bleeding.
 Finnish Red Cross Blood Service has validated cold stored, 0 RhD positive, male donor, leucoreduced, platelet sparing, low ABO antibody titer whole blood product (LTOWB).
 For this prospective, open, non-randomized clinical study LTOWB will be used in three prehospital emergency medical services that currently use most of prehospital blood products in Finland (HUS area, Pirkanmaa area and Päijät-Häme area).
 Other participating prehospital emergency medical service bases provide controls.
 Blood transfusions will be given for clinical indication only.

-Registry-based analysis for the need of pre-hospital transfusions will be conducted and model to predict this need in different situations will be made.
-In addition, in vitro properties of whole blood product are compared to other transfusion combinations.
+Registry-based analysis for the need of pre-hospital and in-hospital whole blood transfusions will be conducted and model to predict this need in different situations will be made.
+In vitro properties of whole blood product are compared to other transfusion combinations and the effect of leucoreduction to the properties of LTOWB will be analysed.

 Project Aims